pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 > **Note:**
 >
+> * [The default authentication plugin of MySQL 8.0](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_default_authentication_plugin) is updated from `mysql_native_password` to `caching_sha2_password`.
+Therefore, if you use MySQL client from MySQL 8.0 to access the TiDB service (TiDB version < v4.0.7), and if the user account has a password, you need to explicitly specify the `--default-auth=mysql_native_password` parameter.
-> By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
+> * By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
 For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).

 ## Monitor